ygnr/pokemon-lh-conf/README.md

 To run the project, we need to install truflle and ganache.

 ### Truffle
 Go through instruction [here](https://truffleframework.com/truffle) to install truffle locally.
-Please note that node version should be more > `v10.1.0`
+Please note that node version should be > `v10.1.0`

 ### Ganache
 Install ganache to run Blockchain locally.
 Follow instruction [here](https://truffleframework.com/ganache) to install ganache.